npflueger/npflueger.github.io/_pages/colloquium.md

 The Amherst College Math Colloquium is a series of talks for undergraduates.

 All are welcome!
 The talks are intended to be mostly accessible to students who have taken calculus, although they may also provide a preview of deeper waters.
+The colloquium talks are usually one hour long (50 + 10 minutes for questions).
+We usually have a 30 minute pre-talk small gathering (with snacks and refreshments) beforehand.

 The 2023-2024 colloquium is organized by [Ivan Contreras](https://icontreraspalacios.people.amherst.edu/) and [Nathan Pflueger](https://npflueger.github.io).